top of page

 Photo_Varsha Bhat (3)_edited_edited.jpg

 Varsha Bhat graduated from PES University, Bangalore, India in 2021 with a bachelor’s degree in biotechnology and a minor in computer science.
-She is currently working on analyzing the influence of ancestry on pain susceptibilities in sickle cell disease.
+Her work focuses on understanding the genetics of pain phenotypes in sickle cell disease.
 Her interests primarily lie at the intersection of genomics and data science.

 MS GRADUATE STUDENTS